recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 ----------------------------

-Bamboo_ only depends on python3 (with pip/setuptools to install PyYAML and numpy if needed) and a recent version of ROOT (at least 6.14, and better 6.16, for the necessary features of RDataFrame).
+Bamboo_ only depends on python3 (with pip/setuptools to install PyYAML and numpy if needed) and a recent version of ROOT (6.16.00 is recommended because it brings some changes to RDataFrame with respect to 6.14.06).
-On ingrid and lxplus (or any machine with cvmfs), an easy way to get such a recent version of ROOT is through a CMSSW release that depends on it (``10_4`` has a recent enough ROOT, but no python3 yet), or from the lcgsoft distribution, e.g.
+On ingrid and lxplus (or any machine with cvmfs), an easy way to get such a recent version of ROOT is through a CMSSW release that depends on it (``10_4`` has a recent ROOT, but no python3 yet), or from the lcgsoft distribution, e.g.

 .. code-block:: sh

-   source /cvmfs/sft.cern.ch/lcg/views/LCG_94python3/x86_64-centos7-gcc8-opt/setup.sh
+   source /cvmfs/sft.cern.ch/lcg/views/LCG_95apython3/x86_64-centos7-gcc8-opt/setup.sh
    python -m venv bamboovenv
    source bamboovenv/bin/activate